MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Identity.Governance/New-MgIdentityGovernanceLifecycleWorkflowCustomTaskExtension.md

       - `[LastCheckInDateTime <DateTime?>]`: Last checkin time of the device.
       - `[UserId <String>]`: UserId associated with this device registration record.
   - `[CreatedDateTime <DateTime?>]`: When the custom task extension was created.Supports $filter(lt, le, gt, ge, eq, ne) and $orderby.
-  - `[LastModifiedBy <IMicrosoftGraphUser>]`: user
+  - `[LastModifiedBy <IMicrosoftGraphUser1>]`: user
   - `[LastModifiedDateTime <DateTime?>]`: When the custom extension was last modified.Supports $filter(lt, le, gt, ge, eq, ne) and $orderby.

-CALLBACKCONFIGURATION `<IMicrosoftGraphCustomExtensionCallbackConfiguration>`: customExtensionCallbackConfiguration
+CALLBACKCONFIGURATION <IMicrosoftGraphCustomExtensionCallbackConfiguration>: customExtensionCallbackConfiguration
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[TimeoutDuration <TimeSpan?>]`: Callback time out in ISO 8601 time duration.
 Accepted time durations are between five minutes to three hours.
 For example, PT5M for five minutes and PT3H for three hours.

-CLIENTCONFIGURATION `<IMicrosoftGraphCustomExtensionClientConfiguration>`: customExtensionClientConfiguration
+CLIENTCONFIGURATION <IMicrosoftGraphCustomExtensionClientConfiguration>: customExtensionClientConfiguration
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[TimeoutInMilliseconds <Int32?>]`: The max duration in milliseconds that Azure AD will wait for a response from the logic app before it shuts down the connection.
 The valid range is between 200 and 2000 milliseconds.
 Default duration is 1000.

-CREATEDBY `<IMicrosoftGraphUser>`: user
+CREATEDBY <IMicrosoftGraphUser1>: user
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[DeletedDateTime <DateTime?>]`: Date and time when this object was deleted.
 Always null when the object hasn't been deleted.
   - `[Id <String>]`: The unique idenfier for an entity.
 Read-only.